doridori/doridori.github.io/_posts/2022-10-11-Architecture-Application-as-a-Function.md

 ### Is this functional programming?

 Well, not really.
 However, this post does introduce the concepts of pure-functions and modelling side-effects as  `Effect` (or `Command`) value types both of which are [functional programming](https://en.wikipedia.org/wiki/Functional_programming) concepts.
 However, there is no talk here about the more esoteric functional concepts like referencial transparency, monoids, currying and monads.
-We are lucky that Kotlin has allowed us work with functions as first class citizens and we as developers _could_ get much deeper into the functional world than I am proposing in this post, but we can can see some easy but tangible benefits by pulling in some of the simpler & more approchable functional concepts as outlined in this post.
+We are lucky that Kotlin has allowed us work with functions as first class citizens and we as developers _could_ get much deeper into the functional world than I am proposing here, but we can can see some easy but tangible benefits by pulling in some of the simpler & more approchable functional concepts as outlined in this post.

 Also this approach is a first step towards the functional ideal of **seperating _decisions_ from _dependencies_** and harvesting the rewards of such an approach.